This opportunity is currently closed, stay tuned for the announcement of the next cycle!

 Process and Selection Criteria

 Fulbright Visiting Scholar Program Grants are highly competitive and several stages of review are necessary to make the final selection of participants.
 Applicants must fulfill the eligibility criteria outlined above to be considered.
-Applications are due, May 18, 2022.
+Applications are due March 1, 2023.
 Qualified candidates will be interviewed in English by the U.S. Embassy Selection Committee in June.
 Those selected will be required to complete a more detailed online application, which will be sent to Washington, D.C. for final approval in August.
 Fulbright grantees will be announced in March 2023.

 To Submit an Application